zalando/postgres-operator/docs/reference/cluster_manifest.md

 Those parameters are defined under the `sidecars` key.
-They consist of a list of dictionaries, each defining one sidecar (an extra container running along the main postgres container on the same pod).
+They consist of a list of dictionaries, each defining one sidecar (an extra container running along the main Postgres container on the same pod).
 The following keys can be defined in the sidecar dictionary:

 * **name**